Sadman-Arif-Wamim/Sadman-Arif-Wamim/README.md

 # Hi there, Sadman Here! 👋

-I'm currently working as a Associate Software Developer specializing in Full Stack Software Development.
+I'm currently working as a Software Developer specializing in Full Stack Software Development.
 I'm passionate about building scalable web applications and engaging user experiences.
 Here's a little about me and what I do!

 ## 🚀 About Me
 - 🔭 Developing Full Stack Applications with a focus on MERN stack.
 Actively engaging in personal projects and learning open-source, exploring a wide range of technologies for dynamic and scalable solutions.